aliyun/terraform-provider-alicloud/website/docs/r/oss_bucket_referer.html.markdown

 # alicloud_oss_bucket_referer

 Provides a OSS Bucket Referer resource.
-Bucket Referer configuration.
+Bucket Referer configuration (Hotlink protection).

 For information about OSS Bucket Referer and how to use it, see [What is Bucket Referer](https://www.alibabacloud.com/help/en/oss/user-guide/hotlink-protection).